Amplitudes/amplitudes/_pages/terms.md

 title: "Terms and Privacy Policy"
 modified: 2016-06-06
 author_profile: false
+read_time: true
 ---

 {% include base_path %}

 ## Privacy Policy

-The privacy of our visitors is extremely important.
+The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

-First and foremost, we will never share your email address or any other personal information to anyone without your direct consent.
+First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.

 ### Log Files